kubakrzep9/Yahoo-Calendar-Web-Scraper/README.md

 # Yahoo-Calendar-Web-Scraper

-This a work in progress.
+[DISCONTINUED] This a work in progress.
 I have currently been able to scrape the Yahoo Finance Calendar for Earnings Reports being released the following day under a specified price range.
 I have also begun building the GUI, which I have already sketched out and designed.
 This is all a learning process for me as I have had to learn how to use Beautiful Soup (to web scrape) and tkinter (to build the GUI).

 The web scraper will allow the user to select a specific event: earnings report release, stock split or IPO.
 The user will then be able to specify certain conditions to filter through the companies releasing the event the following day.
 The current planned conditions will be to filter based on: price, volume, average volume and float.
 I have no doubt more conditions will be added to allow the user to customize their scan to their desire.